cesar-douady/open-lmake/doc/src/config.md

 This value may be empty (using `hostname` for addresse look up), given in standard dot notation, as the name of an interface (as shown by `ifconfig`) or the name of a host (looked up as for `ping`).
 In case of ambiguity, local backend will use the loop-back address, remote backends will generate an error message showing the possible choices.

+If it is defined as a function, then this function is called when server launches, which allows it to be tailored to each particular host.

 #### `backends.*.environ` : Dynamic (`{}`)